Telangana: Medieval period

 When Asif Jah I died in 1748, there was political unrest due to contention for the throne among his sons, who were aided by opportunistic neighbouring states and colonial foreign forces.
 In 1769, Hyderabad city became the formal capital of the Nizams.
 The Nizam Nasir-ud-dawlah, Asaf Jah IV signed the subsidiary alliance with the British in 1799 and lost its control over the state's defence and foreign affairs.

-All of the Telugu speaking regions of present-day Telangana, Coastal Andhra and Rayalaseema were under the rule of Asaf Jahi I. However, after the second monarch, Nizam Ali Khan, Asaf Jah II (1762–1803), signed the Treaty of Subsidiary Alliance with the British in 1798, the rulers were soon under financial duress as the state had to pay the British East India Company lakhs of rupees a year to maintain the foreign troops.
+All of the Telugu speaking regions of present-day Telangana, Coastal Andhra and Rayalaseema were under the rule of Asaf Jahi I. However, after the second monarch, Nizam Ali Khan, Asaf Jah II (1762–1803), signed the Treaty of Subsidiary Alliance with the British in 1798, the rulers were soon under financial duress as the state had to pay the British East India Company hundreds of thousands of rupees a year to maintain the foreign troops.

-The Nizam’s government kept borrowing money from Palmer and Company in the first half of the 19th century, which it could not repay.
-Instead, the EIC paid-off the bank, and in return annexed the present day Coastal Andhra and Rayalaseema regions from the Nizams, which were since then referred to as Circars (which means the region sold to the British lords) and Ceded, respectively.
+The Nizam's government kept borrowing money from Palmer and Company in the first half of the 19th century, which it could not repay.
+Instead, the EIC paid-off the bank, and in return annexed the present-day Coastal Andhra and Rayalaseema regions from the Nizams, which were since then referred to as Circars (which means the region sold to the British lords) and Ceded, respectively.

 Hyderabad State became a princely state among the presidencies and provinces of British India.

 In 1787, heavy flooding killed over 20,000, causing a plague which killed about 10,656 people in Telangana.